mason-85/diabetes-diagnosis/README.md

+***0- project Goal***
+The aim of this project is to predict the if a patient is suffering from diabetes.
+A sample of datset has been demonstrated as follows:

 ***1- Code Description***

 Refere to the ".ipynb" file for complete description.
 All cells and the reason(s) behind each decision have been elaborated in the ".ipynb"